 I’ve noticed over the years that little changes make the biggest difference in my life.
 I’m always looking for new ways to streamline our routine, waste less time, spend more time doing the things I love, and reduce the things that I hate.

-Here are five that are working well for me right now:
+five things working well for me right now

 1. Charging my phone outside my bedroom.
 I kind of love this, kind of hate this.
 Because you know what I REALLY want to do first thing in the morning when I wake up?
 Look at my email, check Instagram, read a few blogs, maybe pin a couple of things.
 But when it’s on the other side of the house, charging in my office, I get in the shower instead and can be mostly ready before the girls wake up, which definitely starts my day on a better foot than knowing that Payless is having a clearance sale.
 But really, it’s made a huge difference to not waste 20 minutes puttering around online before I get out of bed and to not have the temptation to look at my phone while I get ready.